Generic selectors

 You will be hard pressed to go anywhere in Europe to find a group of supporters more fanatical about their club than Neapolitans are about Napoli, and that is illustrated perfectly when the Stadio San Paolo, now named after legendary figure Diego Maradona, is packed to the rafters on matchday.

-On multiple occasions, the atmosphere at the Maradona has remarkably set off decibel-level warnings, as well as earthquake monitors, and any football fan who likes to associate with fellow lovers of the game simply must visit Naples and immerse themselves with the locals, especially on a matchday.
+On multiple occasions, the atmosphere at the Diego Armando Maradona stadium has triggered decibel-level warnings, as well as earthquake monitors.
+Any football fan who likes to associate with fellow lovers of the game simply must visit Naples and immerse themselves with the locals, especially on a matchday.

 7. Maracana